Philip II of Spain: Mediterranean

 In the early part of his reign Philip was concerned with the rising power of the Ottoman Empire under Suleiman the Magnificent.
 Fear of Islamic domination in the Mediterranean caused him to pursue an aggressive foreign policy.

 In 1558, Turkish admiral Piyale Pasha captured the Balearic Islands, especially inflicting great damage on Menorca and enslaving many, while raiding the coasts of the Spanish mainland.
 Philip appealed to the Pope and other powers in Europe to bring an end to the rising Ottoman threat.
 Since his father's losses against the Ottomans and against Hayreddin Barbarossa in 1541, the major European sea powers in the Mediterranean, namely the Spanish Crown and Venice, became hesitant in confronting the Ottomans.
 The myth of "Turkish invincibility" was becoming a popular story, causing fear and panic among the people.

 In 1560, Philip II organised a Holy League between the Spanish kingdoms and the Republic of Venice, the Republic of Genoa, the Papal States, the Duchy of Savoy and the Knights of Malta.
 The joint fleet was assembled at Messina and consisted of 200 ships (60 galleys and 140 other vessels) carrying a total of 30,000 soldiers under the command of Giovanni Andrea Doria, nephew of the famous Genoese admiral Andrea Doria.

 On 12 March 1560, the Holy League captured the island of Djerba, which had a strategic location and could control the sea routes between Algiers and Tripoli.
 As a response, Suleiman sent an Ottoman fleet of 120 ships under the command of Piyale Pasha, which arrived at Djerba on 9 May 1560.
 The battle lasted until 14 May 1560, and the forces of Piyale Pasha and Turgut Reis (who joined Piyale Pasha on the third day of the battle) won an overwhelming victory at the Battle of Djerba.
 The Holy League lost 60 ships (30 galleys) and 20,000 men, and Giovanni Andrea Doria was barely able to escape with a small vessel.
 The Ottomans retook the Fortress of Djerba, whose Spanish commander, D. Álvaro de Sande, attempted to escape with a ship but was followed and eventually captured by Turgut Reis.
-In 1565 the Ottomans sent a large expedition to Malta, which laid siege to several forts on the island, taking some of them.
-The Spanish sent a relief force, which finally drove the Ottoman army out of the island.